Dubrovnik is an old city in its entirety, located on the Adriatic Sea coast in the extreme south of Croatia.

 PICKPOCKETS RISK : LOW

-Even though Dubrovnik is not exactly known for pickpockets, it is still recommended to remain vigilant, especially around the popular tourist landmarks of this gorgeous cities, and on the beaches.
+Even though Dubrovnik is not exactly known for pickpockets, it is still recommended to remain vigilant, especially around the popular tourist landmarks of these gorgeous cities, and on the beaches.

 NATURAL DISASTERS RISK : LOW